A Bangkok to Ayutthaya day trip is one of the best things that you can do on a Bangkok itinerary.

-There is very little information at the sites so if you are interested in finding out about them we recommend either doing some research before you go (this site is great), taking a guided tour, or finding a guide when you get there.
+There is very little information at the sites (not many signs etc), so if you are interested in finding out about them we recommend either doing some research before you go (this site is great), taking a guided tour, or finding a guide when you get there.

 How to Get from Bangkok to Ayutthaya

 If you don’t fancy going on an organised tour there are a few options for how to get to Ayutthaya from Bangkok.

 Getting the train to Ayutthaya from Bangkok is probably the best option for independent travel.

 It is really cheap, convenient and comfortable to go from Bangkok to Ayutthaya by train.
 Trains leave every hour from Hualamphong train station in central Bangkok.
 It is easy to get there using the metro.

 Tickets start at just 20 baht for 3rd class.
 Some trains have first class for around $10 which is pretty steep, but you will get air conditioning in the carriage.
 The journey takes about 2 hours.

 You can buy tickets for the Bangkok train to Ayutthaya on the day but we recommend that you arrive at least 40 minutes before your train departs, otherwise you might end up stuck in the queue as your train leaves.
 There are two ticket booths, you need the one on the left, the other one is for trains on future dates.
 The staff speak English and will show you’re their screen so you know you are booking the right train.